hover and click over individual sculpture photographs to enlarge

 The BMW M1 had a complex international gestation.
 Its birth established several firsts for the Bavarian brand.
 As a toddler, the M1 got its own F1-style sandbox.
 The Giugiaro-BMW Motorsport mashup lives on today as a classic Italian styling landmark cross-pollinated with proper, stolid Teutonic engineering.

 In the late 1970s, Italian supercar manufacturer Lamborghini entered into an agreement to develop and build for BMW a production sports car for FIA Group 5 homologation (400 cars).
 Giugiaro drafted up a masterpiece on his engineering boards.
-Lamborghini’s then-difficult financial position meant that BMW reassumed control over the project in April 1978, after seven prototypes were built.
+Lamborghini’s then-difficult financial position meant that BMW had to reassume control over the project in April 1978, after seven prototypes were built.

-Since the production engineering of the car was still incomplete, a group of former Lamborghini engineers that had founded Ital Engineering proposed to Munich to complete the car’s design.
+Since the production engineering of the car was still incomplete, a group of former Lamborghini engineers that had founded Ital Engineering proposed to BMW to complete the car.
 That offer led to Ital building fiberglass M1 bodies draped over a square section steel tube frame.
 These units were shipped north from Italy to Baur in Stuttgart, who mated the chassis to the driveline.
 The now near-complete units were then sent east to Munich for BMW’s final assembly and quality control.

 The resulting road legal E26 was sold to the public from 1978 to 1981 as the BMW M1.
 It was the first mid-engined BMW to be mass-produced, and first fiberglas body BMW.